The 5 Best Museums in Cusco

 Coricancha Museum

 Although the Coricancha Museum is one of the smallest in the city, it is yet one of the most important.
-For those who may not know, the Qorikancha Temple was the principal worship center of the Inca culture and comprised an outstanding architectural style.
+For those who may not know, the Qoricancha Temple was the principal worship center of the Inca culture and comprised an outstanding architectural style.

-According to Spanish chroniclers, the temple walls were covered with thin layers of gold, silver and precious stones.
+According to Spanish chroniclers, the temple walls were covered with thin layers of gold, silver, and precious stones.
 However, the site was completely sacked during the colonization process and the structure was partially destroyed.

 Operating Hours: Monday to Saturday – From 08:00h to 17:00h.